Martin’s responsibilities

 For ten years until 2015, Martin was Member of Parliament for Cheltenham.
 The Lib Dem MP for Cheltenham is now Max Wilkinson.
 You can read more about the UK Parliament and Martin’s role as an MP here.

 After leaving Parliament, Martin has remained involved in the Liberal Democrat party nationally, chairing the party’s expert international policy working group which produced the policy Britain at the heart of a changing world (downloadable here) and serving as Honorary President of the Green Liberal Democrats.
-He was also elected to sit on the party’s Federal Policy Committee.
+He has also been elected to sit on the party’s Federal Policy Committee.